logo

 Step 3

 Region 3 is a list of all possible combination of truth-values that the sentence letters in region #1 can take.
 Each row in region #3 specifies a combination, and each combination is called an assignment of truth-values.
-These assignments correspond to the different possible situations in the room example above.
+These assignments correspond to the different possible situations in the arrow example at the top.

 If there are n sentence letters in region #1, each of which can have the truth-value T or F, then we know that there are 2n possible assignments of truth-values (21=2, 22=4, 23=8, 24=16, etc.).
 So in the truth-table above, there should be four assignments.
 We write them down one on each row in region #3: